“When in darkness… the only thing you can be expected to be is yourself.”

 Staring at her phone hasn’t made it ring, and her boyfriend’s lack of call or text response is starting to worry her.
 But she’s at Em’s now, laptop open on his coffee table, scrolling the internet for any mention of her dad.
 Every so often she calls the landline, just to see if someone picks up.

-She’s back in her own clothes, at least, and did Em the favor of doing a load of laundry while he got up to whatever it is he’s up to tonight.
+She’s back in her own clothes, at least.
+She did Em the favor of doing a load of laundry while he got up to whatever it is he’s up to tonight.
 If the smell of weed permeating the air is anything to go by, she assumes he’s high.
 She’d feel awkward for invading his space if not for the fact that he’d said that she could, and… and there’s nowhere else for her to go.
 Her dad’s house isn’t safe.
 Her mom’s house isn’t safe.
 The dorm isn’t safe.
 She’d even told Emily to spend the night elsewhere, but she doesn’t know if the girl took her seriously.

 She’s waiting for Stephen to call.
 She knows that, even if she won’t admit it to herself.
 She’s waiting for Stephen because she’s afraid to call him, afraid of what he’s going to say to her.
 At some point she sends him another text, inviting him to dinner at her mom’s.
 Lasagna.
 But that’s it.
 She can’t look desperate.
 It’s a game.
 There are rules.
 You can only text so many times before you have to wait.